n8n-io/n8n-docs/docs/integrations/credentials/cal.md

 1. Log into your Cal account.
 2. Click on **Settings**.
 3. There you will find the API keys section which allows you to generate a key for use.
-More information on this can be found on the [Cal Authentication](https://developer.cal.com/api/authentication) page
+More information on this can be found on the [Cal Authentication](https://developer.cal.com/api/authentication){:target=_blank} page.
 4. Use API key in your Cal trigger node credentials in n8n.